Chief Coroner's Office,

 The Chief Coroner, an office created by the Coroners and Justice Act 2009, is head of the coroner system, providing national leadership for coroners in England and Wales.

 The appointment of the Chief Coroner is made by the Lord Chief Justice in consultation with the Lord Chancellor.
-On 18 August 2016 the Lord Chief Justice, after consultation with the Lord Chancellor, appointed His Honour Judge Mark Lucraft QC as the second Chief Coroner of England and Wales.
+On the 22 December 2020 the Lord Chief Justice, after consultation with the Lord Chancellor, appointed His Honour Judge Edward Thomas Teague KC as the third Chief Coroner of England and Wales.